Looking for an easy way to reduce your crypto tax bill?

 . how crypto donations are taxed 8.
 Take out a cryptocurrency loan

 Looking to cash out some of your cryptocurrency profits?
-Consider taking out a loan using your cryptocurrency as collateral instead.
+Instead, consider taking out a loan using your cryptocurrency as collateral to save money on taxe

 Unlike selling your cryptocurrency, taking out a loan is considered a non-taxable event (though the IRS has yet to issue explicit guidance on DeFi loans).
 Depending on the interest rate and your personal income bracket, a loan may be able to help you save money.